allcentury/being-an-engineering-leader/me_you_us.md

 #### Technical Growth

 You got into this field because you love technology, not necessarily to help your aunt and uncles when their internet is "slow".
-Was that example also too close to home for you?

 Good examples of achievable goals: